navidehsa/Pokemon/README.md

 ## Concepts

-The Pokemon api input uses the following parameters:
+The Pokemon api input use the following parameters:
  - `IdOrName` - You can use Id or name of pokemon
  - `language` - You can define specific language to translate
 #